tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Cider_Mode/README.md

 Type `C-h m [RET]` to view all keybindings for the the mode.
 The `REPL` menu on the menubar provides access to the most commonly commands.

+# Quitting CIDER

+To exit CIDER, do one of the following:

+* Type `C-c C-q`
+* Type `M-x cider-quit [RET]`
+* Select _CIDER >> Quit_ from the menu.
+* Kill the CIDER REPL buffer for your project (in our case the buffer is named `*cider-repl cider-tour*`.

+CIDER will prompt to confirm exit CIDER and will prompt to confirm the termination of the background REPL process.